roasted red pepper

 Health Benefits

-- Low in calories and carbohydrates, making it a healthy addition to weight management diets.
+• Low in calories and fat, making it a healthy addition to various diets.

 Storage Tips

-Roasted red peppers are best stored in the refrigerator to maintain their quality and prevent spoilage.
-If you've made them yourself or opened a jar, keep them submerged in their oil or brine in an airtight container.
-They will typically last for up to a week in the fridge.
-For longer storage, roasted red peppers can be frozen.
-Spread them out on a baking sheet, freeze until solid, then transfer them to a freezer bag.
-Frozen roasted red peppers are best used within 6-8 months.
+Roasted red peppers are best stored in the refrigerator to maintain their quality.
+If purchased in a jar, ensure they are submerged in their liquid after opening and tightly sealed.
+Homemade roasted peppers can be stored in an airtight container in the refrigerator for up to a week.
+For longer storage, roasted peppers can be frozen.
+Spread them out on a baking sheet to freeze individually before transferring to a freezer-safe bag or container to prevent sticking.
+Frozen peppers are best used within 2-3 months for optimal flavor.

 Marnirni-apinthi Building, Lot Fourteen,